Singapore Airlines: Business class

-Business Class was known as Raffles Class until 2006.
-The latest version of the Business Class, the "New" Business Class, was unveiled on 9 July 2013 and is available on refitted Boeing B777-300ERs and the Airbus A350-900.
-Features include power socket and ports all in one panel, stowage beside the seat, two new seating positions, arranged in a 1-2-1 configuration and an 18-inch in-flight entertainment screen.
+The current version of the Business Class was unveiled on 9 July 2013 and is available on refitted Boeing B777-300ERs and the Airbus A350-900.
+Features include a power socket and ports all in one panel, stowage beside the seat, two new seating positions, arranged in a 1-2-1 configuration and an 18-inch in-flight entertainment screen.
 The seat has a recline of 132 degrees and can be folded into a 78 in length bed.

-Long Haul Business Class is available on Airbus A380 and refitted Boeing 777-200ER aircraft, where a fully flat bed is available in a 1-2-1 configuration featuring 30 in of seat width.
+Long haul business class is available on Airbus A380 and refitted Boeing 777-200ER aircraft, where a fully flat bed is available in a 1-2-1 configuration featuring 30 in of seat width.
 These seats are forward-facing, in contrast to the herring-bone configuration used by several other airlines offering flat beds in business class.
 The leather seats feature a 15.4 in diagonal screen-size personal television, in-seat power supply and two USB ports.
-The product was voted the world's best business class by Skytrax in 2011.

 On eight Airbus A380 aircraft, the first of which entered service in October 2011, Singapore Airlines dedicated the entire upper deck to the Business class cabin, unlike the original configuration's upper deck shared by 16 rows of business class and 11 rows of economy at the rear.